danushsingla/ai_analytics/README.md

 Since public api key is used for confirming incoming requests, multiple security issues can happen (such as spam)

 # Analysis
-Semantic Analysis (how does the customer feel talking to the AI?)
+## Semantic Analysis (how does the customer feel talking to the AI?)
-Latency Analysis (how fast the AI can respond to queries?)
+## Latency Analysis (how fast the AI can respond to queries?)
+Show average latency per endpont
+Show average latency per minute over time graph
-Usage Rate (How much is the AI used compared to other services?)
+## Usage Rate (How much is the AI used compared to other services?)
-Human-Sounding Rate (How much does AI sound like a human?
+## Human-Sounding Rate (How much does AI sound like a human?
 We could provide examples of real responses from the AI for management to analyze)
-Breach Analysis - Analyze cases of potential breaches in private information Usage/Traffic Analysis - Note how often usage in the AI changes over time (graph) API Usage for the AI - Analyzing the cost of the AI based on the model used
+## Breach Analysis - Analyze cases of potential breaches in private information
+## Usage/Traffic Analysis - Note how often usage in the AI changes over time (graph)
+## API Usage for the AI - Analyzing the cost of the AI based on the model used